joalliswellchin/multi-victory-prayer-bot/README.md

 6. Go to BotFather on telegram and generate an API key for your bot.
 Type /newbot and follow the instructions to get the API key
 7. Fill in .env with the telegram API key

+Check [this](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Hosting-your-bot) out for how to deploy it on cloud using VM/instance like deployment

 ## on AWS instance and MongoDB
 1. Go to mongodb and create a cluster
 2. Fill in the information provided into .env (all those with prefix MONGO_)